Best Car Shipping Companies

 Can I ship an inoperable vehicle?

 Yes, you can ship an inoperable vehicle.
-It may cost you more money and a bit more time than shipping a car that runs perfectly, but many car shipping companies can transport a nonrunning car.
+It may cost you more money and take a bit more time than shipping a car that runs perfectly, but many car shipping companies can transport a vehicle that doesn’t run.

-Make sure to communicate the condition of the vehicle when you make your shipping arrangements so the carrier knows to bring the necessary equipment for loading and unloading a car that doesn’t run.
+Make sure to communicate the condition of the vehicle when you make your shipping arrangements so the carrier knows to bring the necessary equipment for loading and unloading.

 Do I need insurance to ship a car?

-You may not need your own auto insurance while your car is in transport, but it’s a good idea to have it in case of unforeseen circumstances.
+You may not need your own auto insurance while your car is being transported, but it’s a good idea to have it in case of unforeseen circumstances.
 Also, you need insurance if you’re driving your car to and from pickup and drop-off points.

 Some auto transport brokers offer additional insurance that can help cover repair costs if your car is damaged during the shipping process.
 When you choose a car shipping company, check its website to find out what kind of cargo insurance, liability insurance and gap coverage it offers.